JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

-# NOTE:copied from 7/13, not edited as of 7/22!

-# CoderDojo Ponce Springs 7/13/2013 Event Outline and Resources
+# CoderDojo Ponce Springs 7/27/2013 Event Outline and Resources

 Thanks for attending CoderDojo Ponce Springs -- a free and fun place where Atlanta's kids learn how to code, supported by mentors and parents!
 We hope you have a great time.